ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 1. When all the required information is entered, click **Create file share**.
 You return to the {{site.data.keyword.filestorage_vpc_short}} page, where a message indicates that the file share is provisioning.
 When the transaction completes, the share status changes to **Active**.

-If you created your {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance by using a private endpoint, root keys that were created by using that instance are not shown in the UI.
+If you created your {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance by using a private endpoint, root keys that were created by using that instance are not shown in the console.
 You must use the CLI or API to access and use those root keys.
 {: important}

 ## Creating file shares with customer-managed encryption from the CLI